jetify-com/opensource/pkg/sandbox/vm/README.md

 The `dxvm` command acts like `devbox shell` except that it launches the Devbox environment in a VM.

-To create a new VM, run the following:
+To create a new VM, run with the `-install` flag inside a Devbox project
+directory:

 	cd ~/my/project
 	dxvm -install
-	# Wait for the prompt.
-This might appear to hang the first time it's run
-	# while downloading the NixOS installer.

-	mkdir bootstrap
-	sudo mount -t virtiofs bootstrap bootstrap
-	sudo bootstrap/install.sh
-	sudo shutdown now
-	# ^C to exit
+The VM will start, install NixOS, and then reboot into a shell.
+This step might appear to hang at times while it downloads NixOS.

-Now that the VM is bootstrapped, you can launch it any time with:
+After the VM is created, you no longer need the `-install` flag:

 	cd ~/my/project
 	dxvm